10-Seconds on the Ooni Fyra 12

 Construction and Build-Quality

 The Fyra’s shell is made from powder-coated commerical grade, cold-rolled carbon stainless steel.
-Basically, that means it’s great quality and durable enough to handle regular use at home or on the go.
+Basically, that means it’s great quality and is durable enough to handle regular use at home or on the go.

 A couple of things to point out about the Fyra 12.